Transport Overview

-The Ditto peer-to-peer network architecture supports both direct communication between Small Peers (device-to-device) and communication by way of a server (Big Peer) that connects and transmits data between Small Peers (device-to-server-to-device).
+The Ditto peer-to-peer network architecture supports both direct communication between Small Peers (device-to-device) and communication by way of a Big Peerthat connects and transmits data between Small Peers (device-to-cloud-to-device).

 This dual approach provides flexibility — your app remains efficient in any network environment and you control when and what routes through a central server.